rustam-tolipov/budget-app/README.md

-# Blog-app
+# Budget-Planner

-The Blog app is a classic example of a blog website.
-It's a functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+The Budget Planner App is going to be helpful to track your expenses and transactions.

 ![My project](https://user-images.githubusercontent.com/69011963/149576485-78e328ae-eb90-4010-93cb-993eaff641bb.png)